Cambridge-ICCS/ONEFlux/docs/ustar_cp_migration.md

 ## Multi-language test suite

-We provide a language-agnostic test suite that can switch between MATLAB (using the [matlab.engine FFI](https://uk.mathworks.com/help/matlab/matlab-engine-for-python.html) for connecting Pythont to MATLAB) and Python code.
+We provide a language-agnostic test suite that can switch between MATLAB (using the [matlab.engine FFI](https://uk.mathworks.com/help/matlab/matlab-engine-for-python.html) for connecting Python to MATLAB) and Python code.
 This approach allows the same set of tests to be run against both MATLAB and Python implementations, ensuring consistency and correctness across different languages.

 The core of this functionality is provided by test fixtures in `tests/conftest.py`.
 Here, an abstract base class `TestEngine` defines the language-agnostic interface against which instances of the class provide MATLAB and Python test runners.

 The TestEngine abstract base class defines the following methods that need to be implemented by any concrete test engine:

 * `_repr_pretty_`: A placeholder method that enables the Hypothesis package (a property-based testing framework) to work with this runner as a fixture;

 * `convert`: Converts the input to a type and format compatible with the engine.

 * `unconvert`: Can be used if there is a need to invert `convert` (although this rarely needed);

 * `equal`: Compares two values for equality in the representation used by the engine.

-Two concrete implementations are provided inherting from the abstract base class: `PythonEngine` and `MatlabEngine`.
+Two concrete implementations are provided inheriting from the abstract base class: `PythonEngine` and `MatlabEngine`.
 Crucially the `MatlabEngine` wraps the Python-MATLAB interface and handles calling functions in the MATLAB code, mapping any MATLAB errors to Python exceptions, and converting the result to a Python form (i.e., we typically do not need to `convert` the result).

 The following is an example unit test written for `pytest` using the `test_engine` fixture provided by `conftest.py`.
 The code tests the `funName` function:

 ```
 def test_function(test_engine):